emilstahl97/Pong-Game/README.md

 # Pong-Game
-Basic implementation of the retro game Pong in python
+Basic implementation of the retro game Pong in Python

 Usage: python3 pong.py